krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-05-23-italy-trip-day2.md

 After the Borghese Gardens, we started heading west towards the Vatican.
 Along the way, we got lunch at a small cafe called [Mondo Arancina](https://www.google.com/maps/place/Mondo+Arancina/@41.9118113,12.4745687,17z/data=!4m16!1m8!3m7!1s0x132f61af5a97eb77:0xeb5107cdce01d746!2sHotel+Centro!5m1!1s2018-06-08!8m2!3d41.9009077!4d12.4949035!3m6!1s0x0:0x48b559442fe000c4!5m1!1s2018-06-08!8m2!3d41.912934!4d12.4755717) that was truly bustling.
 We managed to get a great deal for a pizza, a fried rice ball, and a dessert called [Cannoli](https://en.wikipedia.org/wiki/Cannoli).

 After lunch, we got a chance to visit the [Piazza del Popolo](https://www.wikiwand.com/en/Piazza_del_Popolo).
-With two churches on either side of the main obelisk in an extremely wide area, it was an incredible 360 view.
+With two churches on either side of the main obelisk in an extremely wide area, it was an awe-inspiring 360 view.
 After the piazza, we crossed the famous [River Tiber](https://www.wikiwand.com/en/Tiber) which is known to be the birthplace of Rome by the twin brothers Romulus and Remus.
 Our first time on the west side of the Tiber River, we managed to walk on a road just filled with expensive fashion shops.
 One of the names was extremely funny :P.

 <div class="item left">
     <img data-src="{{'assets/images/blog/italy_trip/day2/pull_stop.jpg' | relative_url }}" class="blog-image">